jhudsl/tidyversecourse/manuscript/prediction.md

 What do we mean by this?

 Resampling is a method where a random samples are drawn from the original data to create a dataset of the same size as the original data (but with some samples repeated) and this is done repetitively over and over.
 This process is called Bootstrapping.
-This provides more information about the confidence in our estimations from our sample about the true population that we are trying to investigate, as it gives us more of a sense the range of values for statistics like mean and median might vary using other samples.
+This provides more information about the confidence in our estimations from our sample about the true population that we are trying to investigate, as it gives us more of a sense of the range of values for statistics like mean and median might vary using other samples.

 To perform resampling, users can use the `generate()` function with the `type` argument set to `"bootsrap"` and use the `rep` argument to specify how many bootstrap resamples to generate.